-You can do that easily by selecting a group of contacts, and clicking Send Double Opt-in Confirmation email in the Group Actions section.
+You can do that easily by selecting a group of contacts, and clicking Double Opt-in icon in the Action Bar.

 The preferred method of removing unengaged contacts from your list is to run a re-engagement campaign.
 This makes it easy for you to maintain a consistent and clean contact database, allowing for optimal delivery rates.
 If you’d like us to give you a hand in setting one up, please contact our abuse desk at firstname.lastname@example.org.

 - Active Re Engagement